skybet/skybet.github.io/_posts/2017-07-24-intl-data-agile.md

 Delivering our commitment meant much more positive feelings in the squad as we closed each sprint.
 That helped improve the mood as we went into retrospectives and planning, which made it easier to invest more time in those ceremonies to get another good sprint together.
+We also started celebrating end of sprint by doing our retrospective over lunch in a local eating establishment.
+Sky Betting and Gaming encourages squads to do this kind of thing and although it's tough to measure, I think getting out of the office helps establish a rhythm to the sprints and build relationships and understanding between squad members.

 ### Sprint #20